 Another reason why your light keeps coming on is dirty oil.
-If you don’t change your oil as regularly as you should, it could lead to the build-up of sludge.
+If you don’t change your oil as regularly as you should, it could lead to sludge buildup.
 This deposit of impurities could affect the normal oil pressure and cause that light to come on.

 When the oil light comes on at low speeds (like at startup) and then shuts off, the pump is probably still fine.
-If however, the light comes on at high engine speeds then you may have bigger problems.
+However, if the light comes on at high engine speeds, you may have more significant problems.
 It usually means that your oil pump isn’t working as well as it should.
 You should have a mechanic check your oil pump, repair or replace it if necessary.

-A lot of people don’t consider the sensor to be the likely culprit, but sometimes some particle of dirt can get in the sensor and mess with it.
+Many people don’t consider the sensor to be the likely culprit, but sometimes some dirt particles can get in the sensor and mess with it.
 Sensors are easy to replace.
-You can do this in your own garage if you have instructions on how to replace your car’s sensors.
+You can do this in your garage if you have instructions on how to replace your car’s sensors.
 When you are done, take it for a test drive.
-If the light still comes on when you start and idle the car, then you might be due for a new pump.
+If the light still comes on when you start and idle the car, you might be due for a new pump.

 The first thing you should do when your oil light goes on is to pull over to the curb and switch your engine off.
 It is dangerous to keep driving with an oil light that’s on.
 Open the hood and use a dipstick to check the oil level in the oil sump.

-If the oil on the stick is below a certain mark, then you need to fill up with oil before you drive off.
-If the dipstick is completely dry then there is not enough oil for the dipstick to read.
+If the oil on the stick is below a certain mark, you need to fill it up with oil before driving off.
+If the dipstick is completely dry, then there is not enough oil for the dipstick to read.
 It means that your oil level is too low.
 In the latter case, don’t even attempt to drive the car.
 If you do, you run the risk of burning bearings and seizing the entire engine.

 Get the car towed to a service station where a mechanic can have a closer look at it.